gregology/gregology.github.io/_posts/2015-01-21-predicted-affects-of-self-driving-cars.md

 ### Humans are not feasible drivers

 Millions of humans make their living driving and because of that millions of humans also die.
-Approximately 1.24 million deaths occurred on the world’s roads in 2010 (WHO, ed., 2013), about 3400 a day.
+Approximately 1.24 million deaths occurred on the world's roads in 2010 (WHO, ed., 2013), about 3400 a day.
 Lots of people will loose their jobs but lots of people will keep their lives.

 ### Insurance and risk